October Health – 2025 Report

 • Physical Health:

-• Sleep disturbances leading to chronic fatigue.
+• Sleep disturbances and fatigue

 • Mental Health:

-• Heightened anxiety, depression, and mood swings.
+• Heightened anxiety, depression, and mood swings

 • Workplace Impact:

-• Decreased productivity and increased absenteeism.
+• Decreased productivity and concentration

-• Strained relationships with colleagues and potential disciplinary actions.
+• Poor relationships with colleagues and supervisors

-• Personal Life:
+• Personal and Social Life:

 Impact on the India Economy